awesomerank/awesomerank.github.io/lists/thangchung/awesome-dotnet-core.md

 * [Arch](https://github.com/Arch) - The collection of .NET Core libraries that are created by software architects who embrace all the new stuff in .NET Core.
 * [AspNetCore-Angular2-Universal ★1110](https://github.com/MarkPieszak/aspnetcore-angular2-universal) - Cross-platform - w/ server-side rendering for SEO, Bootstrap, i18n internationalization (ngx-translate), Webpack, TypeScript, unit testing w/ Karma, WebAPI REST setup, SignalR, Swagger docs, and more!
 * [ASP.NET Core Starter Kit ★927](https://github.com/kriasoft/aspnet-starter-kit) - Opinionated boilerplate for web development based on .NET Core, Kestrel, GraphQL on the backend and Babel, Webpack, React and Redux on the frontend.
 This boilerplate comes in both C# and F# flavors.
-* [ASP.NET Boilerplate ★4760](https://github.com/aspnetboilerplate/aspnetboilerplate) - ASP.NET Boilerplate is a starting point for new modern web applications using best practices and most popular tools.
-It's aimed to be a SOLID model, a general-purpose application framework and a project template. `4.5.x or above`
 * [aspnetcore-spa generator ★2972](https://github.com/aspnet/JavaScriptServices) - Yeoman generator to build a brand-new ASP.NET Core single page application that uses Angular 2 / React / React With Redux / Knockout / Aurelia on the client.
 * [ASP.Net Core Vue Starter ★547](https://github.com/MarkPieszak/aspnetcore-Vue-starter) - Asp.NETCore 2.0 Vue 2 (ES6) SPA Starter kit, contains routing, Vuex, and more!.
 * [bitwarden-core ★1502](https://github.com/bitwarden/core) - The core infrastructure backend (API, database, etc) [https://bitwarden.com](https://bitwarden.com).